Why Diversity is Important

 Would you prefer a school where the student body represents a blend of different ages and generations, or would you rather have a school where most students are the same age as you?

-The "traditional" college student is thought to be between the ages of 18-22.
-At Campbellsville University, 46.1% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank Campbellsville University #497 in the nation for student age diversity.
+Traditionally, students range in age from 18 to 21.
+At Campbellsville University, 39.3% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank Campbellsville University #464 in the nation for student age diversity.

 Review Age Diversity at Campbellsville University

-Analyze the age distribution of Campbellsville University undergraduates with the following chart.
+Analyze the age distribution of Campbellsville University students with the following chart.

 Questions About Diversity